 Dr. Julia Hammond

 Lorraine’s love for animals brought her to Guildcrest Cat Hospital in 2004.
 She has a special sense when dealing with cats, especially sick and aggressive patients and is always attentive to their needs.
-As a skilled technician, Lorraine spends most of her time in the background of Guildcrest, preparing for surgery, collecting samples, caring for our patients and educating clients.
-When she’s not at the clinic, Lorraine spends her time with her husband Grant and her senior cat Bootsy.
-Bootsy was diagnosed with kidney disease in 2011 and could not have a better care-taker.
-Boosty will always be dealing with Chronic Kidney Disease but is remaining stable due to Lorraine’s hard work and attentive nature.
-In her free time, she enjoys, walking, bicycling, and spending weekends at their trailer with her husband, Bootsy and her family.
+As a skilled technician, Lorraine spends most of her time in the background of Guildcrest, preparing for surgery, collecting samples, caring for our patients, and educating clients.
+When she’s not at the clinic, Lorraine spends her time with her cat Alison.
+Lorraine adopted Alison through our Buddy’s Buddies Adoption program after Ali was dropped off as a pregnant stray.
+Ali loves her new home with Lorraine and she could not have been luckier to have found such an excellent care giver.
+Lorraine also enjoys walking, bicycling, and spending time with her friends, family and great-nieces and nephews.

 Shannon is our manager and began working with Guildcrest Cat Hospital in 2010.
-She has been in the animal care field for over 7 years and is excited to continue her journey.
+She has been in the animal care field for over 9 years and is excited to continue her journey.
 Shannon can be found all over the clinic; from technician to reception, and never stays in one place for too long.
-Shannon lives in Scarborough and has 3 cats and a dog.
-During her free time she enjoys going for walks with her dog, riding her motorcycle, weekends up north and spending time with family and friends.
+Shannon lives in Scarborough and has 3 cats, Twitter, Mia and George and a dog named Storm.
+During her free time, she enjoys adventuring with Storm, riding her motorcycle, weekends up north and spending time with family and friends.

 Simon says… you do.
-Simon is full of energy, just as any 2 year old cat should be.
+Simon has been with us since he was for about 5 years now.
 A client had brought Simon in with urinary tract issues and crystals.
-After along hospital stay including surgery the owners opted to surrender him to us due to his ongoing medical issues.
+After along hospital stay including surgery, the owners opted to surrender him to us due to his ongoing medical issues.
 Simon has since recovered from his illness, although is still quite prone to infections.
-Simon’s life must be managed very carefully due to his condition; therefore we have decided to keep him as a clinic cat.
+Simon’s life must be managed very carefully due to his condition; therefore, we have decided to keep him as a clinic cat.
 Simon is adorable, super friendly and loves to cuddle.
-He greets each client as they come in while sitting on top of the reception desk, demanding attention and making it difficult to process transactions, because petting him is much more important.
-When Simon (finally) decides to take a break he’s found a human shoulder to nap on, or he’s rolling around on the floor in the sun.
+He greets each client as they come in while sitting on top of the reception desk, demanding attention, and making it difficult to process transactions, because petting him is much more important.
+When Simon (finally) decides to take a break, he’s found a human shoulder to nap on, or he’s rolling around on the floor in the sun.

-Zoe is our newest employee and is always excited to spend time with our boarding patients.
-She is actively learning more about the veterinary industry and is excellent at caring for our clinic cats, boarding patients and cats we have up for adoption.
+Zoe is our Kennel Attendant and is always excited to spend time with our boarding patients.
+She is actively learning more about the veterinary industry and is excellent at caring for our clinic cats, boarding patients, and cats we have up for adoption.
 When she is not at work or in school, she enjoys spending time with her family, including their cat, Lucy.
-She spends time with friends and is an active track athlete as well.
+She spends time with friends and is an active track athlete and writer as well.

-Meghan joined Guildcrest Cat Hospital in 2013 as a kennel attendant.
+Meghan joined Guildcrest Cat Hospital in 2013 as a kennel attendant but is now more of a jack of all trades.
 Her passion for animals, specifically cats, made this job a great fit for her.
 Meghan can be found behind the reception desk, caring for the boarding patients, assisting in the back with treatment, or lending a hand wherever needed.
 Meghan enjoys continually learning and providing excellent customer service and care to all of the feline patients of Guildcrest Cat Hospital.
-Meghan plans to attend the University of Toronto to continue her education.
+Meghan is currently attending the University of Toronto to continue her education.
 When not in the clinic, Meghan enjoys outdoor activities, spending time with her cat Finley, and travelling.
 She is thrilled to be part of the Guildcrest team!